Polyphery/AI-TItanic-Project/README.md

 # AI-TItanic-Project
-Welcome to the shittiest repository you ever seen
+Welcome to the shittiest repository you've ever seen, where the code doesn't make sense and hell is a sweet dream.